 While there are some limited exemptions from prohibited transactions established by section 408(a) of ERISA, employees should generally be aware of the types of transactions that fiduciaries are not permitted to take.
 If an employee suspects prohibited transactions have been undertaken, ERISA law attorneys can explore legal remedies for the best course of action.

-Taking Legal Action for Breach of Fiduciary Duty
+Taking Legal Action for Breach of Fiduciary Duty with Our ERISA Law Attorneys

 A breach of fiduciary duty and/or the engagement in prohibited transactions can cause significant losses to pension plan beneficiaries as they see the value of their pension reduced because a fiduciary has enriched him or herself at the plan’s expense.
 Employees can pursue legal action to recover compensation for losses caused by the breach.